Prepare Your Home to Beat the Heat this Summer

 - Install awnings over windows exposed to direct sunlight.

 Even in summer, you don't have to sacrifice comfort to stay within your budget.
-Her are a few easily achieved cost saving tips:
+Here are a few easily achieved cost saving tips:

-- Open windows and doors and let outside air cool your house on moderate days, and be sure to keep them closed when you're operating the air conditioner.
+- Open windows and doors and let outside air cool your house on moderate days.
+Be sure to keep them closed when you're operating the air conditioner.

-- Avoid unnecessary trips in and out of the house, especially on the most sultry days.
+- Avoid unnecessary trips in and out of the house.
 Heat and humidity come in each time you open the door.

 - Keep the sun out of your house.
 Close blinds, shades or draperies during the hottest part of the day.
-Consider planting fast-growing trees and shrubs near your home but away from power line, to provide shade.
+Consider planting fast-growing trees and shrubs near your home, but away from power lines, to provide shade.